jvalteren/Seaside-Wiki/Links,-Forms-and-Callbacks.md

       html submitButton ]
 ```

-The text input will show the current value of person name, and when the submit button is pressed whatever text the user has entered will be sent to #name:.
+The text input will show the current value of person name, and when the submit button is pressed whatever text the user has entered will be sent to `#name:`.

-Objects who subclass WAFormInputTag are all intended to be used inside a form.
-For example, #textArea returns an instance of WATextAreaTag, #checkbox returns an instance of WHCheckboxTax that expects a boolean value, and #select returns an instance of WASelectTag.
+Objects who subclass `WAFormInputTag` are all intended to be used inside a form.
+For example, `#textArea` returns an instance of `WATextAreaTag`, `#checkbox` returns an instance of `WACheckboxTag` that expects a boolean value, and #select returns an instance of `WASelectTag`.

 All of these also can use a target/selector form instead of value/callback.
 The example above could also be written like this: